isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        }]
    }

-The configurations of three peers are included, one for the primary and two for the backup servers.
+The configurations of three peers are included: one for the primary and two for the backup servers.

 Many of the parameters present in the load-balancing and hot-standby configuration examples are not relevant in the passive-backup mode, thus they are not specified here.
-For example: ``heartbeat-delay``, ``max-unacked-clients`` and others related to the automatic failover mechanism should not be specified in the passive-backup mode.
-The ``wait-backup-ack`` is a boolean parameter not present in previous examples.
+For example: ``heartbeat-delay``, ``max-unacked-clients``, and others related to the automatic failover mechanism should not be specified in the passive-backup mode.

+``wait-backup-ack``
+is a boolean parameter not present in previous examples.
 It defaults to ``false`` and must not be modified in the load-balancing and hot-standby modes.
 In the passive-backup mode this parameter can be set to ``true``, which causes the primary server to expect